hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_an_astronaut_exploring__7a578961-dd71-40d5-83d9-07b59a895d39-0_0.content.md

 ## Contact Us

 If you have any questions or feedback, we'd love to hear from you.
-You can reach us at [email protected] or through our social media channels.
+You can reach us at me@pavolhejny.com or through our social media channels.

 Thank you for visiting Space Explorer.
 We hope you'll join us on our journey to discover the unknown.